bfopengradient/NLP_ROBERTA/README.md

-Testing Facebook & Washington University's new ROBERTA model.
+Testing the new ROBERTA model.

 ROBERTA is a twist on Google's BERT model.